cambridge-mlg/weighted-retraining/README.md

 ## Announcements

+- 2022-10-17: Issue raised where the decoding loop can hang for long periods of time without outputting anything.
+This seems to be a fundamental limitation of the JT-VAE, so for now it is not being fixed.
+If you encounter this issue, a potential workaround can be found [here](https://github.com/cambridge-mlg/weighted-retraining/issues/7).
 - 2022-06-29: Fixed a small bug where the dataset was not updated correctly for the FB-VAE baseline.
 This likely means that its performance was understated in our paper.
 We have not re-run any of the experiments because we don't